San Angelo Texas

 Angelo Civic Theatre is the oldest community theatre in Texas.
 It was founded on November 21, 1885, to raise resources for a town clock at the county courthouse.
 Though wavering economic times and two world wars stopped artistic efforts in the community on a number of occasions, theatrical productions continued.
 In 1950, Angelo Civic Theatre gained nonprofit status and a sustainable form of theatre was established.

 In 1969‚ a fire demolished the school building in which the theatre was housed.
-The theatre performed at various locations for 13 years, until purchasing the 230-seat historical Parkway Theater in 1980.
+The theatre performed at various locations for 13 years, until purchasing the 230-seat historic Parkway Theater in 1980.
 Angelo Civic Theatre continues to serve the community of San Angelo and produce six in-house plays a year.

 Ballet San Angelo was founded in 1983 for the purpose of presenting an annual production of The Nutcracker.
 It offers a full season of productions including a choreography performance and a Children's Ballet.
 Ballet San Angelo also offers ballet training for students, a fitness program, a scholarship, and a community outreach program.